 The University of the Third Age (U3A) is a 'self-help' adult education movement providing opportunities for older adults to enjoy a range of activities associated with well-being in later life.
 Two substantially different approaches, the original French approach, and the British approach which evolved a few years later, have become the dominant U3A models adopted by different countries around the world.

-The concept of U3A was developed in Toulouse in 1972, to bring older people into contact with academic programs at the University.
-It spread rapidly through France and throughout Europe.
-Many universities either arranged for older people to participate in existing academic programs or established new programs specifically designed for Third Age students.
+The concept of U3A was developed in Toulouse in 1972, to bring older people into contact with academic University programs and spread rapidly through throughout Europe.
+Many universities either arranged for older people to participate in existing academic programs or established new programs specifically designed for ‘Third Age’ students.